 [assembly: AssemblyCopyright("Copyright © 2017")]

 In addition, you can add Icons to the tool control itself.
 If you open the main control in Designer mode, you can alter the properties for both PluginIcon and TrayIcon.

 Plugin Icon is displayed when your tool is displayed in it's own window.

 Tab Icon is displayed when a user drops down the list of tabs they have available

 UserControl that comes with a menu bar and some other features you can explore on this page.

-DO NOT USE Early Bound Entities in your plugin code logic.
-That will make a conflict with other plugins and make XrmToolBox unable to connect to any organization.
-It will also lead to bad reputation for your plugin!
+DO NOT USE Early Bound Entities in your tool code logic.
+That will make a conflict with other tools and make XrmToolBox unable to connect to any organization.
+It will also lead to bad reputation for your tool!

-Sometimes, you may need to use third party libraries to provide features in your plugin.
-There is not restriction to do so, but you need to merge your plugin and its dependencies in one single file.
-This is to ensure that there won't be any version conflict between plugins using same third party Library but with different versions.
+Sometimes, you may need to use third party libraries to provide features in your tool.
+There is not restriction to do so, but you need to merge your tool and its dependencies in one single file or use the AssemblyResolveEventHandler from the template project to load assemblies from dlls added to the nuget file in its own folder named with the same name as the plugin.
+This is to ensure that there won't be any version conflict between tools using same third party Library but with different versions.